kailash-manasarovar/statement/docs/timeline/2022/november.md

 - Did TT have to finish early to make sure we were all back at mine and ready for action by 9:05pm?
 - Could something so outrageous, grotesque, and evil be true?
 - Given 80+ men were happy to rape a man's sedated wife in France, and only got caught by accident, it seems more than likely something so similar in content could be true, with everyone complicit and keeping quiet.
-- Do we have to wait for it to happen again, and again, and again ...
+- In Spain, a country of animal torturers, they might make an art form out of it.
-- Does anyone care they've been doing it so long they got bored and went for the kids and the babies?
+- Does anyone care they've been doing it so long they got bored of adult women and went for the kids and the babies?
-- On the second class, the switcheroos continued.
+- At the second class, the switcheroos continued.
 - The trumpet teacher, [one of the second bunch of men I remember](../../crimes/protagonists/vidal-sastre.md#three-more) looked at me with that same grin I'd seen on him in Benijembla.
 - It was disturbing.
-- As I wrote this statement out, I noted that the grin reminded me of the 1989 pedophile grin.
+- As I wrote this statement out, I noted that this grin had reminded me of the 1989 pedophile's grin.
-- I realize that the grin was due to the delight that I had been successfully brain-damaged and was mistaking numerous men as the same one man.
+- I realize that he was grin with delight because I had been successfully brain-damaged and was mistaking numerous men as the same one man.
 - The scam of the century.

 ### His other classes